deislabs/smi-spec/apis/traffic-split/v1alpha4/traffic-split.md

 metadata:
   name: canary
 spec:
-  # The root service that clients use to connect to the destination application.
+  # The root FQDN that clients use to connect to the destination application.
+  # The *root* FQDN can either be
+  #   (1) a Kubernetes service's FQDN (such as servicename.service-namespace)
+  #   (2) an endpoint that resolves to the FQDN (such as foo.com)
-  service: website
+  service: website.website-namespace
   # Services inside the namespace with their own selectors, endpoints and configuration.
   backends:
   - service: website-v1